 - Substitution: If you can’t find butternut squash, you can use a honeynut squash or buttercup squash.

-- Butter: Just a couple of tablespoons to help roast the squash and add some richness to the soup.
+- Butter or Oil: Just a couple of tablespoons to help roast the squash and add some richness to the soup.

 - Substitution: You can use olive oil if you want a dairy-free option.